dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 and we will use the remaining elements to compute the log-likelihood with a Gaussian distribution of lower dimension.

+Before we proceed, we implement three useful functions:
+`gaussian_log_likelihood` computes the
-First we implement three useful functions: one that computes the log-likelihood of a data point under a Gaussian distribution, one that takes as input the statistics ``mu`` and ``Sigma``, and returns the statistics with only the elements corresponding to the observed data, and one that computes the negative log-likelihood of the data as described in the previous paragraph.
+log-likelihood of a data point under a Gaussian distribution, `remove_nan_statistics` takes as input the statistics ``mu`` and ``Sigma`` and returns the statistics with only the elements corresponding to the observed data, and `nll_observed_data` computes the negative log-likelihood of the dataset with missing values as described in the previous paragraph.

 ```python
 def gaussian_log_likelihood(data, mu, Sigma):